 Inappropriate items of clothing or jewellery will be removed from the student and can be collected at the end of the school day.
-Repeat breaches of the rules by any student will be communicated to parents.
+Repeat breaches of the rules by any student will be communicated to parents and may result in a longer-term confiscation of items.

+Compulsory uniform items purchased from our uniform supplier should be worn as sold and must not be altered.
 Students not wearing full or correct uniform will be challenged and temporary loan stock issued where possible.
 Should a student refuse the request to change their uniform into an item being loaned from School stock, or refuse to remove any makeup/ or jewellery, this will be addressed as defiance and the student will be sent to the Withdrawal room.

-For PE, students without correct PE kit will be set a lunchtime detention.
-We do not loan PE Kit.
+For PE, students without correct PE uniform will be set a lunchtime detention.
+We do not loan PE uniform.
+Students who are injured or ill and are still expected to wear PE uniform and will be assigned a non-performing role.
 Students may be asked to go home briefly to remedy a breach of the school rules on appearance or uniform.
 This should be no longer than is necessary to remedy the breach.
 This is not a suspension but will be deemed an authorised absence.
 If neither of these options are possible, the student will be expected to work separately from other students.
 Parents will always be contacted prior to a student being sent home to change.
 If the student continues to breach uniform rules in such a way as to be sent home to avoid school or takes longer than is necessary to effect the change, the student's absence will be counted as unauthorised.
 If a student's disregard of uniform policy is persistent and defiant, this will be considered a behaviour issue and may lead to suspension.
 Parents will be asked to resolve any uniform issue promptly.

-The Principal, or another member of the senior leadership team in his absence, reserves the right to make a final decision with regards to uniform, jewellery or hairstyles deemed to be unacceptable.
+The Principal, or another member of the senior leadership team, reserves the right to make a final decision with regards to uniform, jewellery or hairstyles deemed to be unacceptable.

-Prior/During/After School
+Before, During and After School

 Students are expected to wear correct uniform on journeys to and from Wye School and throughout the school day.
 On entry to School, uniform will be checked by duty staff.
 All staff will check, challenge and correct uniform throughout the school day.
-Students are to leave School in their uniform (there may be some occasions when PE kit is worn after a sports club/fixture).
-On leaving School at the end of a day, uniform will be checked by duty staff.
+Year 8-11 students are to leave School in their uniform (there may be some occasions when PE uniform is worn after a sports club/fixture).
+Year 7 wear PE uniform on PE lesson days.

-Confiscated items
+Confiscated Items

-Confiscating students' property is a legitimate sanction provided that there is a good reason for so doing and that the length of time the article is confiscated is reasonable.
+Confiscating students' property is a legitimate sanction if there is a good reason for so doing and that the length of time the article is confiscated is reasonable.